qunitjs/qunit/docs/assert/timeout.md

 ---
 layout: default
 title: assert.timeout()
-description: Sets the length of time to wait for async operations before failing the test.
+description: Set the length of time to wait for async operations before failing the test.
 categories:
   - assert
   - async